NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 | **Creates reports**                | Yes                       | Yes                  | No              |
 | **Adds and manages users**         | Yes                       | No                   | No              |

-You can select more than one user for each permission level.
+You can have more than one user for each permission level.

 ![Screen shows user adding a new user's details and selecting their permission level](/images/manage-users-add.png)